AnoniemeBeer/DevOpsWebScraperGui/README.md

 }
 ```

-All of the code can be found in the github repo mentioned in the conclusion.
+All of the code can be found in the [github repository](https://github.com/AnoniemeBeer/DevOpsWebScraperGui) mentioned in the conclusion.

 ## 3.3.
 Exporters
 When scraping for data, an important thing is how to store the data, because without a organized way of storing, the data becomes useless.
 This is why file types like csv, json and xml exist.
 The data enters the export methods inside the two dimentional string list mentioned earlier.
 All export methods have the same in and output, the 2D arrays as parameters and the paths the files are stored at as return values.